Part V

 Radical self-acceptance: Embrace neurological wiring as valid and vital.
 Honor needs as facts, not flaws.

 Energetic boundary setting: Choose environments that lower the masking tax.
-Recognize that masking drains the battery needed for transformation work (Chapters 32–33: The Ethical Shadow; The Steward of Fire).
+Recognize that masking drains the battery needed for boundary-setting, repair, and transformation work.

 Choosing neuro-affirming community: Find spaces where translation is not required—where diverse communication and sensory needs are normal.
-This anchors relational work (Chapter 16: The Relational Dynamic).
+This anchors relational work.

-Unmasking is a gradual, courageous process.
-It involves vulnerability, experimentation, and confronting internalized ableism.
-This vulnerability echoes the Inner Child work of reclaiming innocence: letting needs be named plainly, without shame.
+Unmasking can involve vulnerability, experimentation, and confronting internalized ableism.
+It asks you to let needs be named plainly, without shame.

 But shedding the mask clears space for presence.
 It reveals strengths hidden beneath the performance.